Jesus did not incite the people against Rome. (Luke 23:5)

-Jesus knew the need for social-political change, but He came for another battle: To save souls, and He commands you to make disciples, not change the government (Matthew 28:18-20), Unbelievers often do that activism part.
+Jesus knew the need for social-political change, but He came for another battle: To save souls, and He commands you to make disciples, not change the government (Matthew 28:18-20); unbelievers often do that activism part.

 Peter warned us not to earn the ire of authority by being submissive.
-We submit to “avoid condemnation” and “win commendation” that shuts the mouth of those against the faith and looking for reasons to criticize believers.
+We submit to “avoid condemnation” and “win commendation” that shuts the mouth of those against the faith and look for reasons to criticize believers.
 (1 Peter 2:15 Commentary)

 Peter said, “Submit yourselves for the Lord’s sake to every human authority” (1 Peter 2:13).
 We do it for Jesus’ sake because He demonstrated it Himself.

 The Apostles had no time for politics.
 They focused on preaching and church planting.
 (Acts 8:4)